Gamer Eye Syndrome – Problems Caused By Video Games

 The Office Eye Syndrome – Computer Vision Syndrome (CVS) or Gamer Eye Syndrome or whatever name one might prefer is, unfortunately, a widespread condition.
 It creeps in slowly, people often don’t notice it or don’t connect it to excessive time spent in front of computer screens.
 However, it is a condition to be taken seriously and should not be underestimated.

-If you notice your eyes frequently being dry, feeling itchy, irritated, or reddened often, or if you have the impression that something is not normal with your eyes, then its time to investigate the cause and seek the help of an eye specialist.
+If you notice your eyes frequently being dry, feeling itchy, irritated, or are reddened often, or if you have the impression that something is not normal with your eyes, then ist time to investigate the cause and seek the help of an eye specialist.